What is PSD File Format?

 On the completion of the designing of an image, PhotoShop facilitates the designer with an option to flatten the layers to form one piece, also allows them to save the flattened image with extensions likewise .JPG, .GIF, .TIFF or other non-proprietary file formats.

 This means that the file becomes liable for sharing.
-Once a PSD image has been flatten by conversion, it cannot be reverted to PSD and the user can no longer work with the image’s layers.
+Once a PSD image flatten by conversion, it cannot be reverted to PSD and the user can no longer work with the image’s layers.

 Hence it advised that always remember to keep the .PSD file safe and avoid overwriting it.